January – October 2014

 Presented with support from the Connecticut Office of Tourism.

-First Thursday: Frohawk Two Feathers / MATRIX 170: Join us for the opening of Frohawk Two Feathers / MATRIX 170, featuring an Artist Talk at 6pm, a hip hop performance, and more!
-Stay for a screening of the Manhattan Short Film Festival (regular film admission applies).
+First Thursday: Frohawk Two Feathers / MATRIX 170: Join us for the opening of Frohawk Two Feathers / MATRIX 170, featuring an Artist Talk at 6pm, a satirical hip-hop performance by SUPERDELUXE (Frohawk Two Feathers & Micah James) at 7pm, complimentary food and cash bar, an art-making activity sponsored by The Hartford Courant and Trashion Fashion, and more!
+Stay for an 8pm screening of the Manhattan Short Film Festival (regular film admission applies).

 First Thursday After Hours: Visit us the first Thursday of every month for extended exhibition hours, music, cocktails, food, art activities, a film & more!

-Manhattan Short Film Festival: Back by popular demand, join film lovers from all over the world and view and vote on your favorite short film during the 17th Annual Manhattan Short Film Festival!
-For this year’s lineup of shorts visit manhattanshort.com.
+Manhattan Short Film Festival: Back by popular demand!
+Unite with film lovers throughout the world to view and vote on your favorite short film during the 17th annual Manhattan Short Film Festival.

 Sponsored by the Sarah Goodwin Austin Memorial Fund.